Last updated: 17 October 2024

 Are websites responsible for user-generated content?
-Yes, as a website owner, you are liable for things people post on your website – also known as “user-generated content”.
+Yes, as a website owner, you are liable for what people post on your website, which is also known as “user-generated content”.

 By letting your website visitors post images, content, comments or contribute to your website, you may open yourself up to claims or headaches from issues you are unaware of.
-Permitting website visitors to contribute freely could potentially be seen as ‘enabling’ or ‘permitting’ the distribution of any offensive or illegal content.
-Even if you were unaware that this type of material was on your website – you may be liable.
+Permitting website visitors to contribute freely could be seen as ‘enabling’ or ‘permitting’ the distribution of offensive or illegal content.
+You may be liable even if you were unaware that this type of material was on your website.

 What can I be liable for?